On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 as $n_j \rightarrow \infty $, is design-consistent. \end{corollary}

-One of the key regularity conditions is the availability of auxiliary information that constructs the poststratification cells and fully accounts for the design information and nonresponse mechanism.
-Design consistency is a desirable property in the randomization approach to finite population sampling.
-Moreover, MRP improves estimation efficiency and balances bias and variance for robust inferences.
-With data-driven shrinkage modeling to find a tradeoff between bias and variance, we expect that $\tilde{\theta}^{\,{\rm mrp}}$ under a flexible model structure and prior distributions yields the smallest root mean squared error (RMSE) and robust inferences.
+Design consistency is desirable in the randomization approach to finite population sampling.
+One of the critical regularity conditions is the availability of auxiliary information that constructs the poststratification cells and fully accounts for the design information and nonresponse mechanism.
+Moreover, MRP improves estimation efficiency.
+With data-driven shrinkage modeling to strike a tradeoff between bias and variance, especially with a flexible model structure and suitable prior distributions, we expect that $\tilde{\theta}^{\,{\rm mrp}}$ can yield the smallest root mean squared error (RMSE) and robust inferences.